 Take photos.
 While the veterans are busy taking pictures of the memorials, it is wonderful to have the Guardians take photos of the veteran throughout the day.
 Photos that show the veterans enjoying the sites are the ones most cherished by family and friends.

 Engage.
 You will have the opportunity and privilege of hearing firsthand accounts of the war to end all wars!
 Ask questions as appropriate and listen.
-Some of our veterans have fought in the Battle of the Bulge, survived Pearl Harbor, landed on the beaches of Normandy, stormed Iwo Jima, are Chosin Reservoir survivors, and engaged in a multitude of notable and critical battles.
+Some of our veterans have fought in the Battle of the Bulge, survived Pearl Harbor, landed on the beaches of Normandy, stormed Iwo Jima, are Chosin Reservoir survivors, served in-country in Vietnam, and engaged in a multitude of notable and critical battles.
 The camaraderie of this trip will entice many to tell their stories.

 Speak with the spouse in advance of the trip.
 Many of our veterans have not been separated from their spouses for quite some time.
 It’s nice to reassure beloved husbands and wives that the veteran is in very capable hands.